Emperor Xianwen of Northern Wei: Family background

 Tuoba Hong was born in 454, as Emperor Wencheng's oldest son.
-His mother was Consort Li, who had previously been captured in war and had become a concubine of Tuoba Ren (拓拔仁) the Prince of Yongchang, a distant relative of Emperor Wencheng, who was executed in 453 after having been accused of crimes.
+His mother was Consort Li, who had previously been captured in war and had become a concubine of Tuoba Ren (拓跋仁) the Prince of Yongchang, a distant relative of Emperor Wencheng, who was executed in 453 after having been accused of crimes.
 After Tuoba Ren's death, she was seized and taken into the palace, where she became Emperor Wencheng's concubine.
 In c.March 456, Emperor Wencheng created Tuoba Hong crown prince—and, at the same time, according to Northern Wei customs, ordered Consort Li to commit suicide.

 Reign

 Under Yifu Hun's regency

 On 20 June 465, Emperor Wencheng died, and the 11-year-old Crown Prince Hong ascended the throne as Emperor Xianwen the next day.
 Emperor Wencheng's wife Empress Feng was honored as empress dowager, and Emperor Xianwen's deceased mother Consort Li was posthumously honored as Empress Yuan.
-Power soon fell into the hands of the official Yifu Hun, who assumed dictatorial powers and killed a large number of other officials, including Yang Baoping (楊保平), Jia Airen (賈愛仁) the Duke of Pingyang, and Zhang Tiandu (張天度), Qiumuling Duohou (丘穆陵多侯), Tuoba Yu (拓拔郁) the Duke of Shunyang, and Emperor Wencheng's prime minister Buliugu Li.
+Power soon fell into the hands of the official Yifu Hun, who assumed dictatorial powers and killed a large number of other officials, including Yang Baoping (楊保平), Jia Airen (賈愛仁) the Duke of Pingyang, and Zhang Tiandu (張天度), Qiumuling Duohou (丘穆陵多侯), Tuoba Yu (拓跋郁) the Duke of Shunyang, and Emperor Wencheng's prime minister Buliugu Li.
 However, in 466, Empress Dowager Feng staged a coup and had Yifu arrested and executed.
 She assumed regency herself.